Boeing KC-767: Civilian 767 conversions

 As a low-cost alternative for nations unable to purchase new-build AAR tankers, Israel Aerospace Industries (IAI) developed a variant of the KC-767, designated as the KC-767 Multi Mission Tanker Transport (MMTT).
 Designed as a cost-effective option against the KC-46 and the A330 MRTT, the KC-767 MMTT involves the conversion of pre-owned Boeing 767s into aerial tankers by the Bedek Aviation Group, a subsidiary of IAI.
-It is configured to suit the necessities of the customer, with multiple capabilities - including cargo tansport, VIP transport, aerial refueling and ISR.
+It is configured to suit the necessities of the customer, with multiple capabilities - including cargo transport, VIP transport, aerial refueling and ISR.

 As part of its capabilities, the KC-767 MMTT incorporates a special cargo door, built-in cargo pallet capabilities, interchangeable passenger seats and operator consoles, ARP3 wing refueling pods and a fly-by-wire boom refueling system.
 As part of the conversion process, a significant proportion of the structure, wiring and systems of the aircraft are replaced, upgraded or refurbished, tailored to the customer's specific requirements.

 According to Bedek, the KC-767 MMTT has a maximum takeoff weight of 400,000 lb and a maximum fuel load of 72,500-90,700 kg, with the capacity to support 13 Lockheed Martin F-16 fighters on missions with a range of 1,000 nmi.

 The first KC-767 MMTT, converted from a Boeing 767-200ER platform formerly operated by Air China, was tested in 2010; the converted tanker successfully demonstrated the aerial refueling of an IAI Kfir C10 fighter during a 3.5 hour test flight.

 Colombia

-In 2008, IAI was contracted to convert a secondhand Boeing 767-200ER, into an AAR tanker which would also serve as VIP transport, for the Colombian Air Force (CAF).
-The converted aircraft - nicknamed "Jupiter" (FAC-1202), was successfully tested in September 2010, and was delivered to the CAF in November 2010.
-The CAF KC-767 MMTT supported US Navy EA-18G Growlers during Exercise Red Flag 19-2 in March 2019.
+In 2008, IAI was contracted to convert a secondhand Boeing 767-200ER, into an AAR tanker which would also serve as VIP transport, for the Colombian Air Force.
+The converted aircraft, nicknamed "Jupiter" (FAC-1202), was successfully tested in September 2010, and was delivered in November 2010.
+Colombia's KC-767 MMTT supported US Navy EA-18G Growlers during Exercise Red Flag 19-2 in March 2019.

 India

 In April 2022, Hindustan Aeronautics Limited (HAL) and IAI signed a memorandum of understanding (MOU) to convert six pre-owned civilian aircraft into AAR tankers/freighter aircraft, for the Indian Air Force (IAF).
 Although the specifications of the selected aircraft are yet to be divulged, Indian representatives have stated that the aircraft likely to be procured for the IAF is the KC-767 MMTT.

+It was confirmed on 27 October that the Israel Aerospace Industries (IAI) is the frontrunner and only contender for the ₹8000 crore project as others did not meet the requirements to be shortlisted.
+The firm has offered to modify pre-owned Boeing 767 into refuellers and supply them to the IAF.
+They have agreed to meet the 30% indigenous content criterion, part of the offset agreement.